TuringLang/Turing.jl/docs/src/for-developers/how_turing_implements_abstractmcmc.md

 An example of the latter is the **Metropolis-Hastings** algorithm.
 At every step of sampling from a target posterior $p(\theta \mid x_{\text{obs}})$, in order to compute the acceptance ratio, you need to **evaluate the model joint density** $p(\theta_{\text{prop}}, x_{\text{obs}})$ with $\theta_{\text{prop}}$ a sample from the proposal and $x_{\text{obs}}$ the observed data.

 This begs the question: how can these functions access model information during sampling?
 Recall that the model is stored as an instance `m` of `Model`.
 One of the attributes of `m` is the model evaluation function `m.f`, which is built by compiling the `@model` macro.
-Executing `f` runs the tilde statements of the model in order, and adds model information to the sampler (the instance of `Sampler` that stores information about the ongoing sampling process) at each step.
+Executing `f` runs the tilde statements of the model in order, and adds model information to the sampler (the instance of `Sampler` that stores information about the ongoing sampling process) at each step (see [here](https://turing.ml/dev/docs/for-developers/compiler) for more information about how the `@model` macro is compiled).
 The DynamicPPL functions `assume` and `observe` determine what kind of information to add to the sampler for every tilde statement.

 Consider an instance `m` of `Model` and a sampler `spl`, with associated `VarInfo` `vi = spl.state.vi`.
 At some point during the sampling process, an AbstractMCMC function such as `step!` calls  `m(vi, ...)`, which calls the model evaluation function `m.f(vi, ...)`.